Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • run it with QEMU

-A simple Virtual Disk Image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.
-It is used as the native disk of a system and does not require an extra installation workflow or a complex first boot setup procedure which is why we call it a simple disk image.
+A simple virtual disk image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.
+It is used as the native disk of a system, and it does not require an additional installation workflow or a complex first boot setup procedure.

-To instruct KIWI NG to build a simple disk image add a type element with image="oem" in config.xml that has the oem-resize feature disabled.
+To enable KIWI NG to build a simple disk image, add a type element with image="oem" in config.xml, where the oem-resize option disabled.
 An example configuration for a 42 GB large VMDK image with 512 MB RAM, an IDE controller and a bridged network interface is shown below:

 <!-- snip -->